 Suppliers who engage at this deeper level will also see sustainable value.
 The large, diverse portfolio of members they get access to, the long-term relationships they build, the collaborative engagement they see and the in-depth industry knowledge they receive will continue to pay dividends.

-What enables GPOs to thrive in these sectors is the sheer number of companies that occupy the space.
-By combining the spend of these companies, both the members' buying power and the suppliers' market share become greater.
+A: GPOs thrive in industries with a large volume of companies that occupy the space, like manufacturing.
+By combining the spend of these companies the members' buying power becomes greater.

 A: Because all GPOs provide access to leveraged agreements, the level of contract management is the differentiator.
 An advanced GPO manages the lifecycle of supplier contracts by: